This page is currently only available in English. Questions? Get in touch with us at firstname.lastname@example.org

 This is My Community Resources

-This is My Community posters, postcards, and buttons address the issue of bisexual exclusion in LGBTQ communities.
+This is My Community posters, postcards, and buttons address the issue of bisexual exclusion in 2SLGBTQ communities.
 The four posters provide visibility to bisexual mothers, bisexual trans people, racialized bisexual people, two-spirited people and bisexual youth.
 There are also postcards in the same series, as well as “B” for bisexual pride buttons available.

 Why We Created This Campaign